louis-prudhomme/haurakleu-project/report/report.md

 ## Report statistics

-- Most wanted report
+- Most wanted Keywords

-- Number of view per report
+The function `fun_most_wanted_keywords`returns a cursor pointing on the first n most wanted keywords, n being the parameter given to the function.

-- Most wanted keyword
+- Most wanted reports

-- Number of consultation for each report
-- Number of copy for each report
-- Number of printing for each report
+The function `fun_most_wanted_reports`returns a cursor pointing on the first n most wanted reports, n being the parameter given to the function.

-- Number of downloading for each report
+- Number of consultation / copy / printing / downloading for each report

+The table `adt_report` thanks to a simple SELECT allows to get the number of consultation, copies, prints and download for each report.

 ## Report

-All students have to submit intermediate documents but only the final report will be saved Submit the report before a deadline
+- All students have to submit intermediate documents but only the final report will be saved

+When a report is declared as final, i.e when it has been vetted by the company tutor and the pedagogic tutor, the trigger `trg_report_validation` will call the procedure `prc_delete_intermediary_reports` in order to delete intermediary reports.

+- Submit the report before a deadline

+After inserting or updating of the field submitted on `tab_report`, the trigger `trg_report_deadline` checks if the report submission date is greater than the deadline.
+If so, a -20002 APPLICATION ERROR is raised.

-Become readable for the students and teachers only after validation of both tutors
+- Become readable for the students and teachers only after validation of both tutors

 ## Confidentiality